-Once an outpost of Catholic conservatism, an isolated island of francophonie languishing in a sea of anglo culture, Québec has finally come into its own, and has crafted a rich, spirited culture independent of its European motherland.
-The people of Québec are as vibrant and inviting as the colorful Victorian facades, lush rolling hills and romantic bistros strewn across the province.
+Once an outpost of Catholic conservatism, an isolated island of francophonie languishing in a sea of anglo culture, Québec has finally come into its own and has crafted a rich, spirited culture independent of its European motherland.
+The people of Québec are vibrant and inviting and the province is strewn with colorful Victorian facades, lush rolling hills and romantic bistros.

-And there's plenty to choose from.
-Montréal and Québec City are bustling metropolises with a perfect mixture of sophistication and playfulness, and history-soaked preserved quarters tucked away in their back pockets.
+Montréal and Québec City are bustling metropolises with a perfect mixture of sophistication and playfulness, and history-soaked preserved quarters tucked away around town.
 The rustic allurements of old Québec are scattered among the Eastern Townships, and produce from bucolic Charlevoix graces the tables of the region's stellar restaurants.
 The Laurentians abound with ski resorts and peaks, while the jagged coasts of the unblemished Gaspé Peninsula and the cliffs soaring high above the Saguenay River are equally as breathtaking.